mahoe/gitSvnSync/README.md

 thats the way you should go with.
 But in a real world scenarios it is in most cases a bit different!

 There are some developers with no or less experience.
 Okay - it is easy to convince them.
-But if you do the big bang move thae feel not very comfortable and you need them to convince the management as well!
+But if you do the big bang move they feel not very comfortable and you need them to convince the management as well!
 That is the obstacle you should focus on!
-To take that you need some time the support from all the team members...
+To take that you need the support from all the team members...

 ## The biggest advantages
 There are some advantages of using a step wise approach: